What Is Loud Quitting and How To Address It in 2026? - RecruitBPM

 Reputation and Employer Brand Harm

-Social media platforms serve as global stages for employees to broadcast dramatic resignations, magnifying reach and impact.
+Social media platforms serve as global stages for dramatic resignations.
 Viral posts damage your ability to attract talent for months or years.
+Prospective candidates see these stories when researching your organization.

 Financial Costs and Recruitment Challenges